 Logistics experts are working overtime to plan cargo deliveries, search out alternative routes, prioritize critical shipments and keep supply chains moving.
 This has been made even more difficult with logistics teams dispersed and working from home.

 Ensuring that these teams are securely connected and able to collaborate is vital to keeping supply chains intact during the coronavirus crisis.
-This is why a global logistics expert asked Orange Business Services to rapidly put together a homeworking strategy for its global workforce.
+This is why a global logistics expert asked Orange Business to rapidly put together a homeworking strategy for its global workforce.
 The company saw the coronavirus spreading in Asia, where 30% of its business is, and recognized lockdowns were imminent.
 It was looking to stay one step ahead of the crisis.

 The dedicated mobile SSL platform is distributed across three major data centers around the world.